Atopsxv/Learn-Tech/README.md

 - ## Being as minimal as possible by removing unnecessary apps, folders from your system & reducing code in scripts, websites, for working on every project I think.
 Thats all I think about (Being as lightweight as possible)

-- ## Why you shouldnt use someone elses custom OS for these [reasons.](/Dont-use-customos.md) Instead follow Amits PC Tuning guide to create your own windows.
+- ## Why you shouldnt use someone elses custom OS for these [reasons.](/Dont-use-customos.md) Instead follow [Amits PC Tuning guide](https://github.com/amitxv/PC-Tuning) to create your own custom windows.
 I DIDNT CONTRIBUTE ITS JUST AN AMAZING GUIDE!
-From my experience.
+From my experience much safer & more suited for your needs no matter what you intend to use it for.

 - ## Always favor wired over wireless with any device due to powersaving features.